Haivision/srt/docs/socket-groups.md

 ## 2. Backup

-This solution is more complicated and more challenging for the settings, and in contradiction to Broadcast group, it costs some penalties.
-It has also advantages: the overhead for redundancy, which in case of broadcast groups is 100% per every next link, in this case it is tried to be kept at negligible minimum.
+The functioning of this group type is more complicated and more challenging for the user as it comes to using proper settings.
+Unlike Broadcast group type, there are some penalties, but there are also advantages.
+Whereas the overhead for redundancy in the case of broadcast groups is 100% per every next redundant link, this is usually kept at a negligible minimum for backup groups.

-In this group, in a normal situation, only one link out of member links is used for transmission, while others are just kept alive (the keepalive message is sent over them usually once per 1 second).
-Other links may start being used when there's happening an event of "disturbance" on a link, which makes it considered "unstable".
-This term is introduced beside "broken" because SRT normally uses 5 seconds to be sure that the link is broken, and this is way too much to be used as a latency penalty, if you still want to have a relatively low latency.
+Under normal circumstances, only one of the member links in this group is used for transmission, while the others are just kept alive (a keepalive message is sent over these links usually once per 1 second).
+Other links may start being used when a "disturbance" event occurs on a link, whereupon the link is considered to be "unstable".
+There is a distinction to be made here between "unstable" and "broken".
+SRT normally waits 5 seconds to be sure that a link is broken, which is too much of a penalty if you want to have a relatively low latency.
+SRT can react more quickly to an "unstable" link condition, as this reaction must happen much faster than the latency time elapses, otherwise the latency could not be kept up to.

 Because of that there's a configurable timeout (with `SRTO_GROUPSTABTIMEO` option), which is the maximum time distance between two consecutive responses